Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 ### 2. Deploy the Azure functions to Azure

-VSCode or Azure CLI is recommended for the deployment.
+VS Code or Azure CLI is recommended for the deployment.
 For Aure CLI commands, read [this](https://github.com/Azure/azure-functions-dotnet-worker).

-With VSCode, select the Azure tab and click on the icon to deploy it to Azure.
+With VS Code, select the Azure tab and click on the icon to deploy it to Azure.

 ![Screen capture](../Images/azfunc5deploy.png?raw=true)

-To get the function Url, use the Functions explorer in VSCode.
+To get the function Url, use the Functions explorer in VSCode, or the Azure portal.

 ![Screen capture](../Images/azfunc5geturl.png?raw=true)